-Another day, another customer cancellation – but is it a bad thing?
-Customers cancel subscriptions all of the time, but rather than lose sleep over your churn rate, you should be using it to gain valuable insights through your customer exit survey.
+Another day, another customer cancellation – but is that a bad thing?
+Customers cancel subscriptions all the time.
+Rather than lose sleep over your churn rate, you should leverage a customer exit survey to gain valuable insights.

-Your customer exit process should always help you to improve customer experience, satisfaction, and retention.
-Here’s how to achieve that.
+Your customer exit process should always help you improve customer experience and retention.
+Here’s how to achieve this.

 Back to basics: What is a customer exit survey?

 A customer exit survey is a questionnaire given to a customer who has (or is about to) cancel their subscription to your SaaS product.
 This can be conducted online, via email, or over the telephone.

 For many businesses, a customer exit interview is a tick-box exercise, with the results going no further than a colorful graph at the quarterly team meeting.

 But, for growth-hungry businesses, the customer exit survey is a unique opportunity to learn about your business from someone who matters.

 You stand to gain customer exit survey insights from customers who: